dlannan/defold-blender-export/README.md

 Blender is now setup and serving data streams.
 Now the Sync Tool needs to be run.

-Open the Defold project in the defold/sync-tool folder.
+Open and then run the Defold project in the defold/sync-tool folder.
 You should be viewing the config tab for the sync-tool
 1. Fill out the project path for where you want the Blender sync to write to.
 Make sure this is a Defold folder project path (where a project file exists).
 2. Set the collection name you want to use.